plone/guillotina/docs/source/developer/behavior.md

     text = ContextProperty(u'attribute', ())
 ```

-On this example text will be stored on the context object and text2 as a annotation.
+In this example `text` will be stored on the context object and `text2` as a annotation.

 ## Static behaviors